elidg/ppg-prior-hr-estimation/README.md

 ##

-Please, cite the corresponding paper when using the code (DOI and BIBTEX citation COMING SOON).
+Please, cite the corresponding paper when using the code (DOI and BIBTEX citation COMING SOON.
+For now, you can check the preprint paper at this [link](https://cinc.org/2026/Program/accepted/263_Preprint.pdf)).

 For any question or additional information, please contact me through my [Linkedin](https://www.linkedin.com/in/elisabetta-de-giovanni-a3a804a9/) profile.